-To meet the interim stabilization goal, all preventing extinction targets must be achieved as well as having 3 to 6 self-sustaining populations comprised of 100 to 300 mature individuals per population and threat management continues around each population.
+To meet the interim stabilization targets for the 13 listed plant species, all preventing extinction targets must be achieved as well as having 3 to 6 self-sustaining populations comprised of 100 to 300 mature individuals per population and threat management continues around each population.
 Monitoring is in place to assess individual plant survival, population trends, trends of major limiting factors, and the response of populations to threat management.
 In addition, all populations must be adequately represented in a well-managed ex situ collection (Guerrant et al. 2004, entire).